This article was last updated June 20, 2023.

-- Difficulty waiting for things
+- Difficulty waiting

-Employees who disclose an ADHD diagnosis are protected from discrimination under the Americans with Disabilities Act, which may require you to provide reasonable accommodations for them to help them perform essential functions of their job.
+Employees who disclose an ADHD diagnosis are protected from discrimination under the Americans with Disabilities Act, which may require you to provide reasonable accommodations to help them perform essential functions of their job.
 ADHD may be a mostly invisible condition, but you will likely notice a major change in employees who are offered accommodations.

 Though every individual is different, reasonable accommodations for employees with ADHD may include simple adjustments such as:

 - A quiet workspace or noise-blocking headphones to reduce distractions